Prag8855/aab/content/guides/work-visa.md

 ### Travel with a work visa

 Your work visa lets you visit other [[Schengen area]] countries for up to 90 days without a visa.
+You can't work in other Schengen area countries.[^22]

 You can travel outside of Germany for up to 6 months.[^23] If you travel longer, your work visa expires.

 Your work visa lets you live anywhere in Germany, not just in the city where you applied.